 Have you ever watched or heard someone do a television or radio interview and after the interview, you couldn’t remember the phone number even though you were interested in learning more about their product or service?

 I have had that experience on numerous occasions.

 If you can’t easily remember their contact information, it becomes a lost sale for them.
 As a business owner, you should put yourself in that same position.
 When doing media interviews, wouldn’t you want your listeners or viewers to easily recall your contact information?

-A vanity or toll-free number is a combination letters that represents or defines a company’s identity or brand and because it is a very effective marketing technique, these “phone words” should reflect your brand or a description of your brand or identity as closely...
+A vanity or toll-free number is a combination of letters that represents or defines a company’s identity or brand and because it is a very effective marketing technique, these “phone words” should reflect your brand or a description of your brand or identity as...

 Reputation management on the Internet is a way to protect and enhance the reputation a business or brand has online.
 You can do that in-house, or you can employ others to do it for you.
 No matter what, product reviews are key to reputation management.
 Those...

 Ask yourself the reason why Nike and McDonalds are such popular companies.
 Is the reason that they are making the best products or services?
 Is it their long history that automatically confers a reputation for reliability on their brand or company?
 It's because each of them has a fine reputation for accomplishing what it set out to do.
 Everything hinges on reputation.
 Nike's reputation is as a creator of great quality sports gear, and McDonald's is among the top fast-food restaurants on the planet.

 Reputation is more important than money, both for individuals and for businesses.
 It's what would lead others to give you their trust and purchase what your business is offering.
 A good reputation for your business would bring words like QUALITY or EXCELLENCE into people’s minds.
 Most consumers,...